JDASoftwareGroup/jdatech.github.io/_posts/2020-11-08-the-sunk-cost-fallacy.md

 _**“Let it go”**_.

 I opened my eyes.
 The world was on fire.
-No, not on literal fire but an abstract concept of fire known to mankind as COVID.
-Knowledge transfer became difficult, most of the time people were on mute.
+Knowledge transfer became more difficult.
 Pair programming was no longer sitting beside your colleagues and watching them code but it was highly dependent on your house’ internet connectivity.

-Progress of the feature seemed like a hallucination.
+The progress of the feature seemed like a hallucination.
 In pursuit of scalability and adaptability, the design had become complicated, to begin with.
-The initial team was slowly replaced by new team members as a result of inflow of new complicated projects to work upon.
 We had already crossed the deadlines.
 There was no escape from this “black hole”.

-I fetched myself a cup of coffee and sat on my desk and opened my laptop.
-My dream was still lingering in my mind and I was not sure what it meant.
+I fetched myself a cup of coffee, sat on my desk and opened my laptop.
+My dream was still lingering in my mind and I was not sure what the dream meant.
 I looked at the code.
 A thought came to me.

-"Why not rewrite the implementation code of this feature with a much simpler and leaner design ?."
+"Why not rewrite the implementation of this feature with a much simpler and leaner design !?."

-But another thought hit me which threw me into a dilemma.
+But another thought hit me, which threw me into a dilemma.

-“We invested so much time working on this for a couple of months.
+“We have invested so much time working on this for a couple of months.
 Even though the design is complicated, we should continue following it since we are already midway.
-It will anyway fulfil the requirement even if it takes longer. “
+It will anyway fulfil the requirement even if it takes longer than undoing current implementation and rewriting a new one. “

-I figured that my team would come together to figure out a solution for this dilemma.
-I liked the opinion of one of the team members.
+After some thought process, I came to a conclusion,

-“The initial complicated design consisted of so many assumptions out of which some were revealed to be not true.
+“The initial "complicated" design consisted of so many assumptions out of which some were revealed to be not incorrect.
 We had to anyway rethink those parts of design again.
 This initial design also aimed to be inclusive of future milestones which we were never certain that they would get approved by the management.
-Let's rewrite this feature code with narrowed down to cover just the customer requirements and not think much of the non-deterministic future and milestones.”
+It makes sense to rewrite this feature with narrowed down design to cover just the customer requirements and not think much of the future and milestones.”

-We chose to rewrite this feature code with a simple design.
-We were on the brink of burning up but we still had a ray of hope that we can revive this project.
+I discussed this with the team and we chose to rewrite this feature code with a simple design.

-“We got this, man!”, one of them said.

-“We got this!”.

 ## T + 7 - The end